MEDICAL MALPRACTICE

 Q. Is there a limit on how much a person can recover for a malpractice claim? [ top ]

 A. Yes.
-In Missouri, non-economic damages (pain and suffering, disability, mental anguish, and disfigurement) are limited to a maximum of $350,000.
-In Kansas, these same non-economic damages are limited to $250,000.
+In Kansas, the non-economic damages are limited to $250,000.
 In both Kansas and Missouri there is no limit on economic damages (past and future medical bills and past and future lost wages).

 Q. How are attorney fees paid? [ top ]